 Parasitic house (Casa Parásito in Ecuadorian), the home created by the design group El Sindicato Arquitectura is one of the experiments related toparasitic architecture.
 It's not a bad word, it's not about sucking someone's blood.

-Parasitic architecture is a school of thought born from the idea of using the contemporary urban fabric by adding new elements in relation to existing buildings.
-Additions of different types, which respond to the new housing needs and allow to rewrite the existing one without further impacting the environment.
+Parasitic architecture is a school of thought that arises from the idea of using the contemporary urban fabric by adding new elements in relation to existing buildings.
+Additions of different types, which respond to new housing needs and allow the existing one to be rewritten without further impacting the environment.

 In other words, 'parasite' yes, but in a good way.

 Instead of going on wheels and moving like a shell (I love the “tiny house” concepts around the world and related furnishing solutions) these models settle directly on the roofs of existing buildings, like grass growing on a hill (but how poetic I am tonight).

 Casa Parásito is located in Quito, the capital of Ecuador, and was finished just this year.
 Although it can be safely installed on land, the focus of this project is to install such houses on top of buildings.

 “Mini houses like this are very versatile, and it is possible to build them in urban or rural settings of all kinds.
 The ideal, however, is the arrangement on the top of existing buildings, " explain the members of the architecture team.

 “On the roofs it is possible to exploit the existing connections to the water and electricity networks, it is possible to exploit the waste treatment system.
 In this way we can respond to the increase in housing needs with a very minimal approach, with very little economic investment and waste of resources.
 And above all, we can make the city grow in an 'invisible' way, contributing to the conservation of its cultural heritage and without upsetting ”.